Gbemiga97/IAM_Portfolio/Hybrid Identity Synchronization/02_Lab.md

 Then I monitored progress in the Synchronization Service Manager (miisclient.exe).

 Switched to the Microsoft Entra admin center → Identity → Hybrid management → Microsoft Entra Connect:
-- Sync status showed “Healthy”
+- Sync status showed “Enabled”
 - All 12 users and groups appeared with “On-premises Sync Enabled: Yes”
 - Confirmed Password Hash Sync and Seamless SSO were active for the domain